Jelli: Crowdsourced broadcasting

 In 2009, Jelli was founded by Michael Dougherty, formerly of Tellme Networks, and Jateen Parekh, formerly of the Amazon Kindle Project.
 Based on the concept of crowdsourcing, Jelli offered a modernized version of an all-request show, and was promoted as a "multiplayer video game on a radio station".
 Jelli debuted on CBS Radio-owned KITS in San Francisco on June 28, 2009.
 After starting out with a Sunday night Jelli show on KITS in 2009, Jelli was further expanded to a Monday through Friday night show called "Free for All" in January 2010, hosted by DJ White Menace.
 Jelli shows were broadcast on KITS six nights a week.

 Listeners would select songs for a station via Jelli's website and mobile app.
 Users could upvote and downvote songs to determine the next song, and issue "Rocks" and "Sucks" votes for songs currently playing — with songs immediately stopped if they receive too many "Sucks" votes.
 Users could also be awarded "Rockets" and "Bombs" to move songs up and down on the app's charts.

 Jelli's success with KITS led to a further expansion of Jelli to other radio stations, and in October 2009, Jelli announced a syndication deal to distribute its programming throughout the United States through the Triton Media Group beginning in early 2010.
 In May 2011, Jelli announced it would launch a 24/7 version of its format in the Las Vegas metropolitan area.
-On June 30, 2011, KXLI and KYLI launched the new Jelli formats, with KXLI carrying a rock format, while KYLI offered a Top 40 remix.
+On June 30, 2011, KXLI and KYLI launched the new Jelli formats, with KXLI carrying a rock format, and KYLI carrying "Top 40 Remix" (a dance radio format featuring electronic dance music and remixes of current pop hits).

 Jelli was also part of a partnership with Austereo, involving a station called Hot 30 Jelli, which was launched on November 1, 2009.
 The station was then renamed to Choose The Hits on February 1, 2010.
 It was broadcast online, on DAB and overnights on 2Day FM in Sydney, Fox FM in Melbourne, B105 in Brisbane, SAFM in Adelaide and 92.9 in Perth between 10:15pm and midnight on Monday to Thursday nights.
 The Austereo partnership was terminated effective May 24, 2010, and Jelli is no longer being carried on the air in Australia.